With the right office, everyday movement is second nature

 - Take the stairs every chance you get.

-Use designated walking paths during on breaks, during, or after lunch.
+Use designated walking paths during breaks and after lunch.

 Inquire about sit-to-stand desks of flexible spaces with tiered worksurface options.